2021 was one heck of the ride for the world, especially for business owners, as it witnessed tectonic changes in the market.

 On top of that, some brands are smartly utilizing color schemes to instill curiosity and trust.

-You would see the use of color gradients, 3D images, image storytelling, illustrations, animated illustrations, and 3D image animations and so much more.
+You would see the use of color gradients, 3D images, image storytelling, illustrations, animated illustrations, 3D image animations, and so much more.

 So 2022 and beyond is going to be more about utilizing the visual play in the email design, including strategies like storytelling, color psychology, etc.